57blocks/website-article/articles/Our Guide to Modern Front-End Build Pipelines/README.md

 ### How to choose a bundler for your project:

 +   **Understand Your Needs:** Identify what you want to achieve with a bundler, such as bundling and optimizing JavaScript, CSS, and assets.
-+   **Compare Features:** Look at the main features offered by each bundler, such as code splitting, performance optimization, and ease of use.
-Choose the one that has the features you need.
++   **Compare Features:** Look at each bundler's main features, such as code splitting, performance optimization, and ease of use.
+Choose the one with the features you need.
-+   **Consider Configuration:** Evaluate the complexity of configuration for each bundler.
-Choose one that is easy to set up and configure based on your team's expertise.
++   **Consider Configuration:** Evaluate the complexity of each bundler's configuration.
+Based on your team's expertise, choose one that is easy to set up and configure.
 +   **Check Community Support:** Assess the size and activity of the communities surrounding each bundler.
-A larger community means more resources, support, and potential solutions to issues.
+A larger community means more resources, support, and potential solutions.
 +   **Assess Learning Curve:** Consider the learning curve associated with each bundler.
 Choose one that aligns with your team's skill level and the time available for learning.
-+   **Integration with Other Tools:** Consider how well each bundler integrates with other tools you are using in your project, such as CSS preprocessors or task runners.
++   **Integration with Other Tools:** Consider how well each bundler integrates with other tools in your project, such as CSS preprocessors or task runners.
 +   **Performance Considerations:** Evaluate the performance optimizations provided by each bundler, such as code minification, compression, and asset loading.
 Choose one that meets your performance goals.
 +   **Tooling and Ecosystem:** Consider the availability of plugins, loaders, and other tools that can enhance your development workflow.
 Choose a bundler with a supportive ecosystem.
-+   **Future Maintenance:** Choose a bundler that is actively maintained and has a roadmap for future improvements.
++   **Future Maintenance:** Choose an actively maintained bundler with a roadmap for future improvements.
 This ensures ongoing support and compatibility with future technologies.

 ### Here's an example of how you can configure Webpack: